CloudVE/galaxycloudrunner/docs/topics/overview.rst

    highlighted sections to it.

    You will need to add your own ``cloudlaunch_api_token`` to the file.
-   Instructions on how to obtain your CloudLaunch API key is given below.
+   Instructions on how to obtain your CloudLaunch API key are given below.
    If you have a Galaxy version prior to 19.01, the line `<param id="rules_module">galaxycloudrunner.rules</param>` passed to your destination will not work.
 This is the reason that we need to perform step 2.